 This 2-ingredient recipe couldn't be easier or more crowd-pleasing.
 Sticky-sweet Medjool dates are wrapped in a strip of bacon and then oven-baked until chewy-crisp, and salty-sweet.

 Wrapping bite-sized foods in bacon is nothing new.
 This appetizer has been around for centuries, and came to be a traditional British hors d'oeuvre, often served at holiday time.
 They are sometimes made with prunes instead of dates and go by the moniker, "Devils on Horseback."
 This was a nod to their seafood counterpart, "Angels on Horseback," which is a bacon-wrapped oyster.
 Some versions feature nuts or cheese.
 Some are soaked in brandy or soy sauce.
 You can even substitute water chestnuts for the dates.
 But this simple two-ingredient version is quick, easy, and totally scrumptious just the way it is.
-It's also elimination-diet friendly for those of you on the Autoimmune Protocol (AIP).
+It also happens to be gluten-free, dairy-free, Paleo, and AIP.

 Serve these as a thyroid-healthy snack, an amuse-bouche for a romantic meal, a savory one-bite dessert, or as part of a holiday buffet.
 You may want to double or triple the recipe if entertaining because these babies disappear quickly.